HOLIDAY LETS & SERVICED ACCOMMODATION

 Levels of Service offered

-Our Advertising only service is designed for owners that wish to manage the property themselves but need help with the advertising of the property.
+Our Advertising only service is designed for owners that wish to fully manage everything themselves or have a managing agent in place, but need a bit of extra help with the advertising of the Let/SA.

-We can advertise and promote your property but all bookings, dealings and payments would then go direct to you to organise.
+We can advertise and promote your Let/SA as mentioned above but all bookings, dealings and payments would then go direct to youself to organise.

 Electrical Periodic Inspection Report: £120

 PAT Testing: £60 Both Together: £145 (Price based up to an average 3 bed property – please note it may have to be quoted if property is larger)